COVID-19 Vaccine Myths, Facts, and FAQs

 When a large percentage of the population becomes immune to a disease, in this case - COVID-19, the spread of the virus will slow down or stop.
 This is known as herd immunity.
 In most cases, 80 to 95% of the population must be immune to a disease to stop its spread and achieve herd immunity.

-Until vaccines are widely available in our region, we all must continue to follow local public health advice for our region and avoid travelling.
+Until herd immunity is achieved, we all must continue to follow local public health advice for our region and avoid travelling.
 Read about current public health advice for our region.

 COVID-19 vaccines should not be received at the same time as other vaccines.
 You can receive other vaccines after at least 28 days after you receive the second dose of the COVID-19 vaccine.
 You should wait 14 days after receiving another vaccine before receiving the COVID-19 vaccine.